 Here is a summary of how credit reporting is done in the Philippines7:

 - Banks and other credit facilities are mandated under the Credit Information System Act (CISA) to submit to CIC all credit data of their borrowers in their database.

-- CIC receives and consolidates credit information of borrowers into comprehensive credit reports.
+- CIC receives and consolidates the credit information of borrowers into comprehensive credit reports.

-- CIC shares the credit reports to their accredited credit bureaus and authorized accessing entities.
+- CIC shares the credit reports with their accredited credit bureaus and authorized accessing entities.

 - These accessing entities base their decision to lend money or not on the information found in credit reports.